neil323423/waves/README.md

 [![Join our Discord](https://invidget.switchblade.xyz/dJvdkPRheV)](https://discord.gg/dJvdkPRheV)

 > [!IMPORTANT]
-> We have moved our main repository too https://gitea.sentt.lol/sent/waves
+> We have now moved our main repository too https://gitea.sentt.lol/sent/waves
+> You can still use this repository but there will be a lot less games than the one on Gitea.

 ## Supported Sites: